deepanshs/mrsimulator/docs/user_guide/method/method.rst

 more accurate mixing amplitudes when connecting selected transitions of adjacent events.
 You may also need to prevent the undesired mixing of specific transitions between two adjacent events.
-As described below, you can avoid a ``"TotalMixing"`` event by inserting MixingEventA object with a certain rotation query.
+As described below, you can avoid a ``"TotalMixing"`` event by inserting MixingEvent object with a certain rotation query.

 Rotation Query